Parent Engagement Matters – You Can help Your Child Succeed at School

 At one time or another, most parents wonder how their child is stacking up in school.
 Part of answering that is knowing when kids should learn to read, write, and do different kinds of math?
 Visithttp://www.edu.gov.on.ca/abc123/eng/tips/ to find tips on helping your child.

 Where can I find more information for parents and kids?

 We are pleased to provide parents with a list of community, provincial, and education resources.

 Where can I find more information about family health issues (including nutrition, relationships, and physical activity)?

 Our schools participate in many sports and athletics programs throughout the year, including Board-wide and Ontario-wide competitions.
 Health information is available from local Health Units.

 Where can I find out about bus transportation?

 The Board transports approximately 9,200 students to school every day.
-Read about our services https://pvnccdsb.on.ca/our-schools/transportation-services/) has the contact information for our transportation service companies.
+Our Transportation page (https://www.pvnccdsb.on.ca/our-schools/transportation-services/) has the contact information for our transportation service companies.

 If you have questions or concerns, please feel free to give us a call.